chrisnajman/code-snippets/README.md

 ---

-## Multiple Button Instances that Act Independently
+## Multiple button instances that act independently of each other

 ![Buttons with independent outputs](./img/button-closest/buttons-outputs.png)